Kurokawashiro/Kaggle/README.md

 #### /DoodleRecognization
     train a model that tell us what the picture(Doodle) is.
-    This is the biggest challenge I did so far, the dataset is more than 70GB, and I tried several sophisticated model to reach the best performance as much as possible.
+    This is the biggest challenge I did so far, the dataset is more than 70GB, and I tried several sophisticated models and loss functions to reach the best performance as much as possible.
 In the end , I used ensemble to improve my model, which it did help
 ###   https://www.kaggle.com/c/quickdraw-doodle-recognition

 &nbsp;